What is going on at the Virtual Learning Lab?

 If you would like to cite our research here are the full citations:

 Makransky, G., Terkildsen, T. S., & Mayer, R. E. (2019).
 Role of subjective and objective measures of cognitive processing during learning in explaining the spatial contiguity effect.
 Learning and Instruction, 61(May 2018), 23–34.

-We are so happy to announce that the research paper "Investigating the process of learning with desktop virtual reality: A structural equation modeling approach" by Guido Makransky and Gustav Bøg Petersen got published in Computers & Education.
+The newest research paper from our lab - "Investigating the process of learning with desktop virtual reality: A structural equation modeling approach" by Guido Makransky and Gustav Bøg Petersen has been published in Computers & Education.

 Give it a read!

 Good news on a cloudy Monday!
 Our paper - "A Gender Matching Effect in Learning with Pedagogical Agents in an Immersive Virtual Reality Science Simulation" was accepted for publishing in the Journal of Computer Assisted Learning.

 Authors: Guido Makransky, Philip Wismer and Richard E. Mayer.